 Our services included:

-- Australia – business innovation visa, investor and significant investor visa, skill migration, spouse visa, resident return visa, parent visa, investor retirement visa, etc.
+Immigration to Australia – 188A business innovation visa, 188B investor visa, 188C significant investor visa, skill migration, spouse visa, resident return visa, parent visa, investor retirement visa, etc.

-- New Zealand – investor visa, skill migration, spouse visa
+- Immigration to New Zealand – investor visa, skill migration, spouse visa

-- Hong Kong – admission schemes for quality migrant, mainland talents and professionals, investment as entrepreneurs, general employment, etc.
+- Immigration to Hong Kong – admission schemes for quality migrant, mainland talents and professionals, investment as entrepreneurs, general employment, etc.

-- Canada – PEI and BC provincial nominee program, skill migration, spouse visa
+- Immigration to Canada – Prince Edward Island provincial nominee program, BC provincial nominee program, skill migration, spouse visa

-- UK – investor visa and entrepreneur visa
+- Immigration to UK – investor visa, entrepreneur visa

-- Other services – study overseas, purchase real estate overseas, business dealings, settlement, etc.
+- Other services – study overseas, invest real estate overseas, business dealings, settlement, etc.

 Mr. Bernadou has been featured on many media outlets, including: